sugarlabs/musicblocks/FAQ/README.md

 ### How does this block concept work at different levels to link with conventional methods and material for music learning?

-There are some concepts that are readily available in a computer programing language that I see to be authentic to the way one thinks about music (and that are hard to express in standard notation).
+There are some concepts that are readily available in a computer programming language that I see to be authentic to the way one thinks about music (and that are hard to express in standard notation).
 MB does not replace any of the other authentic ways to think about music, but adds one more possibility.
 I think that the jazz in twelve keys is exemplary to a computational method that is also authentic to the way we think about music (i.e. it has the simple structure [“ii, V, i” and the formula to go through all the keys] that a performer uses to extrapolate the notes)

 ### Can MusicBlocks be used to replace some training that young musicians endure as they are first beginning to learn?